Best EDR for Small Business in 2026: CrowdStrike vs SentinelOne vs Bitdefender

 Not All Entry Tiers Include True EDR

-CrowdStrike Falcon Go is next-gen antivirus with device control — not EDR.
-Full endpoint detection and response (threat telemetry, forensic investigation, proactive hunting) requires Falcon Pro or Enterprise at significantly higher price points.
-SentinelOne and Bitdefender have similar tier boundaries.
+CrowdStrike Falcon Go is positioned as small-business endpoint protection with NGAV, device control, mobile protection, and Express Support — not EDR.
+Full endpoint detection and response requires Falcon Pro ($99.99/device/yr) or Enterprise ($184.99/device/yr).
+SentinelOne Core is an entry-level NGAV tier; Complete ($179.99/endpoint/yr) is where real-time detection and response with 14-day data retention begins.
+Bitdefender GravityZone Business Security provides strong prevention, but XDR-level incident visibility requires the Enterprise package.
 If compliance or incident investigation requires EDR-level telemetry, verify exactly which tier delivers it before purchasing.

 Which one is right for you?
 (Quick Reference)